kubesphere/website/content/en/docs/project-user-guide/application-workloads/statefulsets.md

 weight: 2240
 ---

-As workload API objects used to manage stateful applications, StatefulSets are responsible for the deploying and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+As workload API object, a StatefulSet is used to manage stateful applications.
+It is responsible for the deploying, scaling of a set of Pods, and guarantees the ordering and uniqueness of these Pods.

 Like a Deployment, a StatefulSet manages Pods that are based on an identical container specification.
 Unlike a Deployment, a StatefulSet maintains a sticky identity for each of their Pods.
 These pods are created from the same specification, but are not interchangeable: each has a persistent identifier that it maintains across any rescheduling.

 If you want to use storage volumes to provide persistence for your workload, you can use a StatefulSet as part of the solution.
 Although individual Pods in a StatefulSet are susceptible to failure, the persistent Pod identifiers make it easier to match existing volumes to the new Pods that replace any that have failed.
-For more information, see the [official documentation of Kubernetes](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).

-## Use StatefulSets

 StatefulSets are valuable for applications that require one or more of the following.